31 Jul 6 Steps to Using a Fiber Optic Fusion Splicer

 Step 3: Cleaning the Fiber Optic Cable

-After the jacket and the clear coating is properly removed, the most important step is to clean the fiber optic cable.
+After the jacket and the clear coating are properly removed, the most important step is to clean the fiber optic cable.
 In our earlier referenced Tutorial Video, we are using both alcohol wipes and/or sprays.
-Whichever is your go to cleaning method, gently wipe the glass consistently until you hear a prominent squeaking sound.
+Whichever is your go-to cleaning method, gently wipe the glass consistently until you hear a prominent squeaking sound.
 If you attempt to cleave or fusion splice and fiber optic cable that isn’t cleaned properly, you will have issues doing so.

 Step 4: Cleaving Your Cleaned Fiber Optic Cable

 The Bridge Cable team has multiple different cleavers available on standby; most all are used in a similar way.
 Please be sure that you fully understand how your cleaver works prior to starting.
 Not only will this save you time when you are in the fusion splicing process but it will help prevent any errors or issues.

 Gently place your cleaned fiber optic cable into the cleaver.
 Be sure that the fiber is laid completely flat when it is inserted.
 This will help to ensure that it is not cleaved on an angle.
 When ready, in one smooth motion, pull down the lid and push in the cleaver button. **Be sure to properly dispose of all glass shavings carefully.

 Repeat Steps 2-4 for the opposite side prior to continuing to use the Fusion Splicer.

 Step 5: Bring in the Fiber Optic Fusion Splicer